 Constructing a foundation of social and emotional success is now widely understood to provide the building blocks toward academic and life-long success.
-Nine school districts in Massachusetts, in apparent recognition of the outcomes that such instruction can bring, recently collaborated to implement social and emotional curricula for their students.
+Nine school districts in Massachusetts, in apparent recognition of the outcomes that such instruction can bring, recently collaborated to implement emotional intelligence curricula for their students.
 While our state should be commended for being cognizant of the important role that social and emotional learning plays in children’s development, are we targeting children early enough?

 Brain development occurs rapidly within the first three years of life.
-We waste valuable time by waiting until our children are six to begin teaching social and emotional competencies.
+We waste valuable time by waiting until our children are six to begin teaching emotional intelligence competencies.
 A proactive, rather than reactive, approach that begins in a child’s first three years allows children to more effectively cultivate social and emotional constructs, while supporting primary caregivers and educators as they scaffold young minds.

 This approach is encased and embraced by neuroscience.
 The Harvard Center for the Developing Child frequently author articles and working papers regarding these topics, reiterating the imperativeness of the first three years of development.